ibm-cloud-docs/sell/tutorial-onboard-operator.md

 {: toc-services="Registry"}
 {: toc-completion-time="45m"}

 This tutorial walks you through how to onboard a sample Node-RED Operator to your private catalog in {{site.data.keyword.cloud}}.
-You can onboard an Operator bundle using a TGZ file or an Operator using a CSV file.
+You can onboard an Operator bundle by using a TGZ file or an Operator by using a CSV file.
 By completing this tutorial, you learn how to import the Operator, configure the deployment, license, and other details, and validate that the Operator can be installed on a Red Hat OpenShift cluster.
 {: shortdesc}

 ## Before you begin